- Vintage-Look Paper Party Supplies

 - Temporary Tattoos

 The tradition of an afternoon tea party dates back to 1840s England and still retains its charm.
-Whether they’re inspired by Disney Princesses, Alice in Wonderland, or just miniature treats, here are some sweet and dainty tea party ideas for kids.
+So whether they’re inspired by Disney Princesses, Alice in Wonderland, or just miniature treats, here are some sweet and dainty tea party ideas for kids.

 These sweet little teapot centerpieces are great decoration ideas for setting the vibe at your tables.
 As this is a tea party theme, the kids will be spending more time at the table than perhaps they would at another party, so make those tables pop!